zhangyunhao116/zmail/README.md

 Return **Mail**

-***which*** is a int number that represent mail's position in maibox.The which must between 1 and message count(return from MailServer.stat())
+***which*** is a int number that represent mail's position in mailbox.The which must between 1 and message count(return from MailServer.stat())

-also set mail's seen flag.
+Also set mail's seen flag.